Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Instead of the driver, the manufacturer of the faulty part, a mechanic, or the automaker could be responsible for the pedestrian injuries you suffered and therefore responsible for compensating you.
 Only a thorough investigation will uncover the truth.

-At Louthian Law Firm, P.A., our attorneys know what causes pedestrian accidents and how to develop a strong case against those whose actions triggered them.
+at The Louthian Firm Accident & Injury Lawyers, our attorneys know what causes pedestrian accidents and how to develop a strong case against those whose actions triggered them.

 Some of the factors we see playing a significant role in these cases include: